Abinash3366/Twitch-Chat-Discord-Channel-Link/README.md

 ### Disclaimer
 **This Bot, while being cool, may run you the risk of users executing their GDPR rights suing you for fines, since they never permitted you to use their messages.**
 **I Am Not liable If you do choose to deploy it.If someone does lawsuit you it is on YOU**
+#### Note
+I will not be updating this repo much, there will be bugs
 ---

 ## Getting Started